 The tips above can help you turn your house into a very desirable property.
 Combine that with selecting a good agent, setting a realistic price, and taking an active part in the advertisement yourself.
 You will be selling your property faster than you thought was possible.

 What to do if your house isn’t selling?

 If you haven’t already, hire a real estate agent to help you understand what is holding your home back.
 Do all the repairs you can on your home without overextending your budget.
 Make sure the home is presentable for visits from prospective buyers.
 Adjust the price of the home so that it attracts more buyers.
 After making those changes, you’ll have a much easier time selling.

 Selling your own house is definitely challenging.
 If you’re having trouble getting your house to sell, a real estate agent experienced in your area can help.
-If you need help selling or valuing your house, search our directory for top real estate agents near you or have us send you a list by answering some questions here.
+If you need help selling, search our directory for top real estate agents near you.
+Or have us send you a list by answering some questions here: